JeffersonLab/halla_molpol_sim/README.md

 Packages required to build this program:

-Geant 4.10 or better
+Geant 4.10.7 or better
 cmake v.
-2.6 or better
-root 5.31 or better
+3.0 or better (_old versions of cmake being depricated, no problems noted requiring 3.0+_) root 5.31 or better

 _Additional packages may be required for your system or particular options selected during Geant4 or Root installations._